Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Introduction

 \section{Introduction}

-Machine learning (ML) is rapidly becoming an indispensable tool for network traffic analysis tasks, demonstrating superior accuracy and robustness compared to traditional heuristic-based methods~\cite{singh2013mlsurvey, nguyen2008mlsurvey,boutaba2018mlsurvey}, as ML models excel at discovering complex relationships between network traffic and critical events occurring across different network layers.
-Consequently, the networking community has increasingly developed sophisticated ML models to assist with essential tasks such as traffic classification~\cite{bernaille2006earlyappid,shapira2021flowpic, rezaei2019deepappid,ACDC,piet2023ggfast}, Quality of Experience (QoE) inference~\cite{mangla2018emimic, bronzino2019inferring,sharma2023estimating,mangla2018quicqoe}, intrusion detection~\cite{khraisat2019survey,ahmad2021network,liu2019machine}, and numerous other critical network analysis functions~\cite{singh2013mlsurvey, nguyen2008mlsurvey,boutaba2018mlsurvey}.
-However, the effective deployment of ML models in real-world operational networks presents considerable challenges due to fundamental differences between training environments and operational networks.
+Machine learning (ML) has rapidly become an indispensable tool for network traffic analysis tasks, thanks to ML models' excellence at discovering complex relationships between network traffic and critical events occurring across different network layers.
+Consequently, the networking community has increasingly developed sophisticated ML-based solutions to assist with essential tasks such as traffic classification~\cite{bernaille2006earlyappid,shapira2021flowpic,rezaei2019deepappid,ACDC,piet2023ggfast}, Quality of Experience (QoE) inference~\cite{mangla2018emimic,bronzino2019inferring,sharma2023estimating,mangla2018quicqoe}, intrusion detection~\cite{khraisat2019survey,ahmad2021network,liu2019machine}, and numerous other critical network analysis functions~\cite{singh2013mlsurvey,nguyen2008mlsurvey,boutaba2018mlsurvey}.
+However, deployment of ML models in operational networks remains a considerable challenge due to the dynamic nature of network traffic and the system requirements imposed by the need to process large volumes of data in real-time.